Hydroxyzine: Pharmacokinetics

 Hydroxyzine can be administered orally or via intramuscular injection.
-When given orally, hydroxyzine is rapidly absorbed from the gastrointestinal tract.
-Hydroxyzine is rapidly absorbed and distributed with oral and intramuscular administration, and is metabolized in the liver; the main metabolite (45%), cetirizine, is formed through oxidation of the alcohol moiety to a carboxylic acid by alcohol dehydrogenase, and overall effects are observed within one hour of administration.
+In both cases it is rapidly absorbed and distributed.
+It is metabolized in the liver and the main metabolite (45%), cetirizine is formed through oxidation of the alcohol moiety to a carboxylic acid by alcohol dehydrogenase.
+Overall effects are observed within one hour of administration.

 Higher concentrations are found in the skin than in the plasma.
 Cetirizine, although less sedating, is non-dialyzable and possesses similar antihistamine properties.
-The other metabolites identified include a N-dealkylated metabolite, and an O-dealkylated 1/16 metabolite with a plasma half-life of 59 hours.
+Metabolites identified include an N-dealkylated metabolite and an O-dealkylated 1/16 metabolite with a plasma half-life of 59 hours.
 These pathways are mediated principally by CYP3A4 and CYP3A5.
 The N-dealykylated metabolite, norchlorcyclizine, bears some structural similarities to trazodone, but it has not been established whether it is pharmacologically active.
-In animals, hydroxyzine and its metabolites are excreted in feces via biliary elimination.
+In animals, hydroxyzine and its metabolites are excreted in feces primarily through biliary elimination.
+In rats, less than 2% of the drug is excreted unchanged.

 The time to reach maximum concentration (Tmax) of hydroxyzine is about 2.0 hours in both adults and children and its elimination half-life is around 20.0 hours in adults (mean age 29.3 years) and 7.1 hours in children.
 Its elimination half-life is shorter in children compared to adults.
 In another study, the elimination half-life of hydroxyzine in elderly adults was 29.3 hours.
 One study found that the elimination half-life of hydroxyzine in adults was as short as 3 hours, but this may have just been due to methodological limitations.
 Although hydroxyzine has a long elimination half-life and acts, in-vivo, as an antihistamine for as long as 24 hours, the predominant CNS effects of hydroxyzine and other antihistamines with long half-lives seem to diminish after 8 hours.

 Administration in geriatrics differs from the administration of hydroxyzine in younger patients; according to the FDA, there have not been significant studies made (2004), which include population groups over 65, which provide a distinction between elderly aged patients and other younger groups.
 Hydroxyzine should be administered carefully in the elderly with consideration given to possible reduced elimination.